TPopovich/LoL-a/recipes/001_basics_movements/001a_details_a.md

 in files.
 This is a key concept of Unix/Linux and exposed by the shell we are working in.

-TIP:  below when you open your `bash` or `zsh` or `ksh` shell, you can change the prompt so it will say "type:" to follow along in the receipe.
-This is not required but will make the receipe look like the screen on the computer.
+TIP:  below when you open your `bash` or `zsh` or `ksh` shell, you can change the prompt so it will say "type:" to follow along in the recipe.
+This is not required but will make the recipe look like the screen on the computer.
 `To change the prompt do this`:

 ```